Safety, Environment and Sustainability

 The safety of our employees, customers and community is more important to us than any business interest.
 It’s not just a priority, but a value that guides our business practices every day.

-With 13 substations, 22,000 poles and over 750km of distribution line to maintain, we continuously work to exceed safety benchmarks within our industry.
+With 13 substations, 22,000 poles and over 750km of overhead and underground distribution line to maintain, we continuously work to exceed safety benchmarks within our industry.

 Electricity is an essential but dangerous element we encounter every day.
 Carefully handling electronic appliances, devices and electrical issues within and around your home is an important part of keeping you and your family safe.

-Here are a few important safety tips for indoor and outdoor electrical use.
+Here are a few important safety tips for indoor electrical use.